-As stated above, projects should recognise that RCS does not answer all safety questions, especially when new systems, processes and infrastructure are to be developed and demonstrated.
-In such situations, hydrogen safety research and engineering are seen as the only way forward.
+As stated above, projects should recognise that current RCS does not fully answer all safety questions, especially when new systems, processes and infrastructure are to be developed and demonstrated.
+In such situations, hydrogen safety research and engineering of a system/infrastructure are seen as the only way forward.

-Project teams should consult local authorities early in the project.
+Project teams should consult local authorities, including fire service early in the project.
 Early engagement will facilitate a greater understanding of the local requirements, which in some cases could be more restrictive than European or national regulation.